harveyworkexperience/C-Video-Live-Streaming/README.md

 3. Choose and open the ImageUDPClient or MultiImageUDPClient projects.
 4. Replace the IP address in the IPEndPoint ep variable (Located near the top of the *Program.cs* file) to be the IP address you had just copied.
 5. Save, build and run the instance.
+6. The client instance should be displaying a video in a PictureBox.